01

 06

-Whether Shopify analytics, GA4, Meta Pixel, and server-side events agree on what the buyer did.
-Tracking gaps create optimistic reports and falling cash.
+Whether Shopify data, GA4, Meta Pixel, and server-side events agree on what the buyer did.
+Tracking gaps create optimistic numbers and falling cash.

 07